You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 Dendrite is beta software, which means:

 • Dendrite is ready for early adopters.
-We recommend running in Monolith mode with a PostgreSQL database.
+We recommend running Dendrite with a PostgreSQL database.

 • Dendrite has periodic releases.
 We intend to release new versions as we fix bugs and land significant features.